The Authority (comics)

-The Authority is a superhero comic book series published by DC Comics under the Wildstorm imprint.
+The Authority is an American superhero comic book series published by DC Comics under the Wildstorm imprint.
 It was created in 1999 by Warren Ellis and Bryan Hitch, and follows the adventures of the Authority, a superhero team mainly composed of Ellis-created characters from Stormwatch.

 The team appear in various media set in the DC Universe (DCU) media franchise.
-Angela Spica / Engineer appears in the film Superman (2025) portrayed by María Gabriela de Faría, while the team will additionally headline a self-titled film in development.
+Angela Spica / Engineer appears in the film Superman (2025), portrayed by María Gabriela de Faría, while the team is expected to headline a planned self-titled film.